What is the best way to surgically treat endometriosis?

 How do we ensure we excise a sample of endometriosis scar tissue fully?

-One of the key aspects of surgically removing endometriosis that is often overlooked amongst surgeons, is the need to remove endometriosis lesions in their entirety.
+One of the key aspects of surgically removing endometriosis that is often overlooked amongst surgeons is the need to remove endometriosis lesions in their entirety.
 When surgeons conduct procedures such as laser ablation (use of a laser beam) and fulguration (use of electricity to produce heat) in order to "destroy" these lesions, they are only removing the scar tissue from a superficial level, not the nodule.
-Endometriosis lesions usually extend far deeper down than just the surface of tissue and it is crucial that the nodule is removed in its entirety if the patient is truly going to have a relief of symptoms.
+Endometriosis lesions usually extend far deeper down than just the surface of the tissue and it is crucial that the nodule is removed in its entirety if the patient is truly going to have a relief of symptoms.

 In the most simplistic of analogies, one can think of an iceberg.
 Picturing the peak, one can visualize the removal of the iceberg's bulk above the water.
 "Shaving" off the top of the iceberg would appear to leave behind a smooth surface.
 What actually occurs, however, is that the largest - and most dense - portion of the iceberg has been left behind beneath the surface.
 This is analogous to the superficial removal of Endometriosis implants through the techniques of ablation, vaporization, cauterization or fulguration.
-Disease is left to thrive and symptoms will recur.
+The disease is left to thrive and symptoms will recur.

 By contrast, with deep excision, all of the "iceberg" - the Endometriosis nodule - is "cored" out down to the clean margins, leaving no residual disease, conferring low reoperations rates and a highly successful outcome for very long-term, Endometriosis-free relief.
 This is why we strongly believe there is no better method than deep excision surgery when it comes to fully removing endometriosis.